EdmondWong3/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 # **Description**
-It's the rock paper scissors game we all grew up with and loved.
+It's the rock-paper-scissors game we all grew up with and loved.

 Basic Rules:
   1. Rock beats Scissors